 Employees are entitled to paid annual vacation of a minimum of 25 days in addition to bank holidays (roughly ten working days per year).
-Employees who occupy a managerial or comparable position or who are entrusted to organise their own working hours and therefore not entitled to overtime pay, are normally compensated with three to five additional vacation days per year depending on position.
+Employees who occupy a managerial or comparable position or who are entrusted to organise their own working hours and are therefore not entitled to overtime pay, are normally compensated with three to five additional vacation days per year depending on their position.
+It is also common for salaried employees to enjoy additional vacation days instead of over-time payment, as there are no mandatory rules governing overtime payments.
+However, such rules do exist in many collective bargaining agreements.